Preprint / IPR working paperComputational + experimental research projectLLM-assisted classification plus experiment

 What it contributes

-A public IPR working paper using large-scale YouTube comment analysis and an experiment to study how justification and outrage relate to reform discourse.
+A public IPR working paper where I pair large-scale YouTube comment analysis with an experiment to study how justification and outrage relate to reform discourse around police violence.

 Preprint / IPR working paper, Northwestern Institute for Policy Research Working Paper Series, WP-25-31, 2025.
-Open public source
+Read on IPR

-Shown as a Preprint / IPR working paper.
-Automated classifications were reviewed and interpreted within a broader conceptual framework rather than treated as self-explanatory outputs.
+Shown only as a Preprint / IPR working paper.
+I interpret the automated classifications inside a broader conceptual framework, not as self-explanatory outputs.

 • 257,401 public YouTube comments